Geography of Japan: Present

-There are three major basins: the Yamato Basin in the southeast, the Japan Basin in the north and the Tsushima Basin in the southwest.
-The Japan Basin has an oceanic crust and it is the deepest part of the sea, whereas the Tsushima Basin is the shallowest with depths below 2300 m.
-The Yamato Basin and Tsushima Basin have thick ocean crusts.
-The continental shelves of the sea are wide on the eastern shores along Japan.
-On the western shores, they are narrow particularly along the Korean and Russian coast, averaging about 30 km.
+There are three major basins: the Yamato Basin in the southeast, the Japan Basin in the north, and the Tsushima Basin in the southwest.
+The Japan Basin has an oceanic crust and is the deepest part of the sea, whereas the Tsushima Basin is the shallowest, with depths below 2300 m.
+The Yamato Basin and Tsushima Basin have thick oceanic crusts.
+The continental shelves of the sea are wide on the eastern shores of Japan.
+On the western shores, they are narrow, particularly along the Korean and Russian coasts, averaging about 30 km.

 The geographical location of the Japanese archipelago has defined the Sea of Japan for millions of years.
-Without the Japanese archipelago it would just be the Pacific Ocean.
+Without the Japanese archipelago, it would just be the Pacific Ocean.
 The term has been the international standard since at least the early 19th century.
-The International Hydrographic Organization, the international governing body for the naming bodies of water around the world, in 2012 recognized the term "Sea of Japan" as the only title for the sea.
+In 2012, the International Hydrographic Organization, the international governing body for naming bodies of water around the world, recognized the term "Sea of Japan" as the only title for the sea.